Image-Py/cellpose-planer/README.md

 [Planer](https://github.com/Image-Py/planer) is a light-weight CNN framework implemented in pure Numpy-like interface.
 It can run only with Numpy.
 Or change different backends.
 (Cupy accelerated with CUDA, ClPy accelerated with OpenCL).

 So Cellpose-Planer is the **cellpose** models on **planer** framework.
-We generate onnx from torch models, then deduce it to planer model. **but we just use cellpose's models, we rewrite all the pre-after processing and render algorithm, So the result is not same as the official one**
+We generate onnx from torch models, then deduce it to planer model.

+**We just use cellpose's models, but we rewrite all the pre-after processing and render algorithm, So the result is not same as the official one**

 ## Features
 * cellpose-planer is very light, only depend on [Numpy](https://github.com/numpy/numpy) and Scipy.